sconover/wrong/README.markdown

 And don't miss the [slideshare presentation](http://www.slideshare.net/alexchaffee/wrong-5069976).

+## Test Framework Adapters ##

+Adapters for various test frameworks sit under wrong/adapters.

+Currently we support

+  * Test::Unit - `require 'wrong/adapters/test_unit'`
+  * Minitest - `require 'wrong/adapters/minitest'`
+  * RSpec - `require 'wrong/adapters/rspec'` (now supports both 1.3 and 2.0)

+To use these, put the appropriate `require` in your helper, **after** requiring your test framework; it should extend the framework enough that you can use `assert { }` in your test cases without extra fussing around.

+For example:

+    require "test/unit"
+    require "wrong/adapters/test_unit"
+    class PlusTest < Test::Unit::TestCase
+      def test_adding_two_and_two
+        assert { 2 + 2 == 4 }
+      end
+    end

+---

+    require "rspec"
+    require "wrong/adapters/rspec"
+    describe "plus" do
+      it "adds two and two" do
+        assert { 2 + 2 == 4 }
+      end
+    end

 ## Piecemeal Usage ##

 We know that sometimes you don't want all the little doodads from a library cluttering up your namespace.
 If you **don't** want to do